Tony Gagliano: Arts

 After serving on the board of the Art Gallery of Ontario for several years, in 2009 Gagliano was appointed president of the board as the successor to Charles Baillie.

-Gagliano also led a huge initiative for the AGO which is Galleria Italia.
-A $13 million plan to create a beautiful space at the Art Gallery during its renovation by Canadian born architect Frank Gehry.
-The special aspect of this was that it was a gift from all Italian families to the city of Toronto and to Canada which has been such a great home for all Italians.
+Gagliano also led a huge initiative for the AGO which was called Galleria Italia.
+This was a $13 million plan to create a space at the Art Gallery during its renovation by Canadian born architect Frank Gehry.
+The special aspect of this was that it was a gift from all Italian families to the city of Toronto and to Canada, which some have seen as highly welcoming to the Italians.

 In 2009, along with the support and funding of the Canadian Federal Government, Gagliano and Pecaut announced the "Canadian Prize".
 A new Canada Prize for the Arts and Creativity could be in place by 2010, with large cash prizes for emerging artists in dance, music, theatre and visual arts.
 The federal budget allocated $25 million toward an endowment to support the awards, which would be open to artists around the world.
 It has never materialized.